Paolo-Maffei/xplproject/tieske.xPL_UPnP_gateway/trunk/UPnP-2-xPL_gateway/readme.txt

      for a non-existing ID (reported by Mike C)
    - Fixed logging, to no longer show warnings for unknown message schemas (reported by Mike C)
-   - Added a button to show the debug window (of the underlying UPnP lib) 28-dec-2011 version 0.2.3
+   - Added a button to show the debug window (of the underlying UPnP lib) and a commandline option '/debug' to show it from the start.
+   - Fixed a bug (reported by Mike C) for a value too large for an xPL message when delivered in a 'LastChange' AV event value.
+28-dec-2011 version 0.2.3
    - Fix; requesting an id to be re-announced caused an exception 04-dec-2011 version 0.2.2